 Thomas was successful in retaining a position at BlueScope Steel as a Corrosion Specialist working in Coated Products Evaluation.

-Deside Chibwe, a former Steel Research Hub PhD candidate at the University of Newcastle studies focused on looking at optimization of burden (charge material) delivery for blast furnaces operation.
+Deside Chibwe, a former Steel Research Hub PhD candidate at the University of Newcastle, research focused on looking at optimization of burden (charge material) delivery for blast furnaces operation.

 The period in the Steel Research Hub (SRH) during his Doctoral studies gave him an opportunity to explore his passion for the ironmaking process and how it can be improved.

 “It was indeed a period of discoveries, contributions and acquiring of in-depth knowledge within the field” he said.